vaibhav0047/matchmingle/README.md

 # Matchmingle
  A dating app designed to match you with your compatible partner..
-A unique way of dating which makes dating fun and explore moree.This repository contains the source code, documentation, and contribution guidelines for the MatchMingle project.
+A unique way of dating which makes dating fun and explore moree.This repository contains the source code, documentation, and contribution guidelines for the Matchmingle project.

-Features
+Features:-

 Personalized Profiles: Create detailed profiles with photos, bios, and preferences.